Smertig/banana/master/_sources/api/tg/methods/answer_shipping_query.rst.txt

    .. cpp:member:: optional_t<string_t> error_message

    Required if ok is False.
-Error message in human readable form that explains why it is impossible to complete the order (e.g. "Sorry, delivery to your desired address is unavailable').
+Error message in human readable form that explains why it is impossible to complete the order (e.g. “Sorry, delivery to your desired address is unavailable”).
 Telegram will display this message to the user.